Relocating with pets? Here’s 9 things you need to know

 Minimise stress when relocating with your pets

-In our guide to cutting down on stress when moving home, we recommended lots of suggestions that will work for four-legged members of the household just as well.
+Many of the tips in our guide to cutting down on stress when moving home work for four-legged family members as well.

 You should also make a note of where your pet’s food and litter are packed or have some delivered to your new home ahead of your move.
-Moving home works up an appetite, and that applies to our pets just as much as ourselves!
+Moving home involves a lot of change, and keeping as much consistency as possible reduces the amount your pet has to deal with.

 No longer at this kennel